 Bat-El Papura is easy to flatten if you are not careful.

 The older AmazingJews piece pushed hard toward uplift.
 It stressed obstacle, perseverance, dream fulfilled.
 Those facts belong in the story, but not as syrup.
 Papura is more compelling as a performer who learned to take the thing other people noticed first, her size, and convert it into authorship.
-She did not merely survive being stared at.
-She built a public form out of answering the stare.
+She survived being stared at and built a public form out of answering the stare.

 That distinction matters.